MachineEditor/DeepFaceLab-MVE/README.md

 ### Mac/linux/docker script support.

 This repo supports only windows build of scripts.
-If you want to support mac/linux/docker - create such fork, it will be referenced here.
+If you want to support mac/linux/docker - create fork, it will be referenced here.

 ### Prebuilt windows app: